-Keeping up with immunizations during the COVID-19 pandemic
+Keeping up with immunizations as an adult

 Most people receive immunizations as a child and adolescent, forgetting about their shots once into adulthood.
 But what boosters do adults need to stay healthy?

-The flu can be very serious in patients who have poor immune systems, or patients who are very young or old.
-However influenza sometimes can be serious for healthy adults, too.
+The flu can be very serious in patients who have poor immune systems or patients who are very young or old.
+However, influenza sometimes can be serious for healthy adults, too.

+Health systems expect a rise in hospitalizations during the flu season each year.
 Most physician offices and clinics should have vaccines available in early September.
+I highly recommend you consider getting your flu vaccine early in the season.
 The earlier you protect the yourself through vaccination, the less chance you have of contracting the flu virus.

 People generally get their first tetanus, diphtheria and acellular pertussis (TDap) vaccine at around 11 years old.
-Adults should receive a TDap booster once every 10 years, especially those who may be at risk of puncture wounds, such as those that occur if you step on a nail.
+Adults should receive a TD or TDap booster once every 10 years, especially those who may be at risk of puncture wounds, such as those that occur if you step on a nail.

-Pregnant patients should get a TDap booster in their third trimester of every pregnancy, preferably in gestational weeks 27–36.
+Pregnant patients should get a TD or TDap booster in their third trimester of every pregnancy, preferably in gestational weeks 27–36.
 That’s because antibodies from the vaccine are passed on to protect the developing baby from whooping cough.

 The CDC recommends adults age 50 and older receive the Zoster vaccine to prevent shingles, a viral infection that causes a painful rash.
 Shingles is caused by the same virus as chickenpox.